Yes, it's 21 years.

 A deposit of 30% is required at the time of booking and the remaining balance 42 days before you arrive.
 But don't worry, we will send you a reminder when you final payment is due.

 All our motorhomes drive like cars.
 They are lightweight, have high performing turbo diesel engines, and all the added features of a modern European vehicle including ABS and airbags.
-If you're a bit worried about size, we suggest you opt for a compact motorhome.
+If you're a bit worried about size, we suggest you go for a compact motorhome.
 Just talk to our reservations team about options.
 For more information about driving, read our guide to Driving in New Zealand.

 All our motorhomes are certified self contained.
 This means they have been approved for freedom camping in places where freedom camping is permitted.
 A self-contained motorhome has a toilet and enough fresh water and waste water storage for three days of camping.
 While freedom camping is a wonderful way to experience the backblocks of our country, care must be taken to respect the camping policies of each community and minimize the impact of your stop over on our natural resources.
 We strongly recommend you read more about freedom camping in our Camping In New Zealand guide.